 2. Do I contact SuperChoice Services for help or assistance with the portal?

 SuperChoice do not provide support services to Sybiz Visipay customers.
 Check this page first for assistance with issues that may arise and then contact Sybiz if you’re unable to resolve the issue with the portal.
-We advise planned maintenance dates at the top of this page and on our social media channels.
+We advise planned maintenance dates at the top of the STP homepage and on our social media channels.

 3. I am still using the SybizSuper Portal, is there anything else I need to do?